xyuancs/xyuancs.github.io/PhD-adv.md

-#  Ph.D. student positions available, at the School of Computing and Information Systems, The University of Melbourne, Australia
+#  Ph.D.
+Student Positions Available, at the School of Computing and Information Systems, the University of Melbourne, Australia

 Ph.D. student positions (stipend AU$ 38K per year, tax free, tuition wavier) are available starting Semester 1 2025.